solvebio/solvebio-python/README.md

     cd solve-python/
     python setup.py develop

-To run tests use `nosetest`:
+To run tests use

-    nosetests solvebio.test.test_dataset
+    @TODO

 Or install `tox` and run: